promptfoo/promptfoo/site/docs/configuration/expected-outputs/index.md

 ## Running assertions directly on outputs

-If you already have LLM outputs and want to run assertions on them, the `eval` command supports standalone assertion files.
+If you already have LLM outputs and want to run assertions on them (post-hoc eval), the `eval` command supports standalone assertion files.

 Put your outputs in a JSON string array, like this `output.json`: